DataRootUniversity/ds-fundamentals/snake-project/DOC.md

 ```
 And as always, if explanations are unclear, you can examine validator's test cases by yourself

 ***Fantastic!
 We finished with the main elements of the environment!
-And now below are the rest of the elements with explanatory comments that will use for the full operation of snake game.
+And now below are the rest of the elements with explanatory comments that we will use for the full operation of snake game.
 You can just copy paste them.***

 ### Renderer

 The `Renderer` translates the world state with block ids into an RGB image and returns an RGB observation or renders the world using the ***gym*** rendering module.
 Here we'll use some more complex operations with `numpy`, so you need to read the code carefully to understand on the high level what is going on.
 You will learn `numpy` in details in the next module.

-`env/utils/renderer.py`:
+Open `env/utils/renderer.py` and paste this code into the file:

 ```python
 import numpy as np